valentina-b/book-my-wedding-wish/README.md

 As a business owner...

 * I want to be able to analyse what users are buying, so I can earn by selling data to 3rd parties.
-* I want to see which brands people are buying from so that I could start brand partnership with them.
+* I want to see which brands people are buying from so that I could start brand partnerships with them.
 * I want the user to have an interface they will love because they will want to come back.
 * I want the users to be able to connect to the product online so that the chances of buying the item and earning from its comission are increased.